- Search The Registry

-In October 1887 he patented the induction telegraph for sending messages to and from moving trains.
-Other inventions for electric railways included electromechanical and electromagnetic brakes, a wheeled trolley for drawing power for streetcars from an overhead wires and a safety cutout to prevent injury from accidental contact with overhead wires.
-For a while he manufactured and sold his inventions through the Woods Electric Company, but he later sold his patent rights to the General Electric Company.
+In October 1887, he patented the induction telegraph for sending messages to and from moving trains.
+Other inventions for electric railways included electromechanical and electromagnetic brakes, a wheeled trolley for drawing power for streetcars from overhead wires, and a safety cutout to prevent injury from accidental contact with overhead wires.
+He manufactured and sold his inventions through the Woods Electric Company for a while, but he later sold his patent rights to the General Electric Company.

 In 1890 Woods moved to New York City.
-In collaboration with his brother Lyates he patented emergency braking systems and devices relating to third-rail power.
-During his prolific career, Woods received 35 patents for inventions that contributed to the development of the transportation and communication industries.
+In collaboration with his brother Lyates, he patented emergency braking systems and devices relating to third-rail power.
+During his prolific career, Woods received 35 patents for inventions that contributed to developing the transportation and communication industries.

 Created Equal The Lives and Ideas of Black American Innovators